peartreegames/topiary-unity/README.md

 {
     // playAnim will be replaced with the C# method
     // we give the playAnim function a body in our .topi file for testing
-    // a warning will be shown if any extern isn't set when we start our Story
+    // a warning will be shown if any extern isn't set when we start our Dialogue
     // ex .topi file:
     //      extern const playAnim = |name, clip| {}
     //      playAnim("Player", "Laugh")